 Once the download completes, install the program according to your operating system’s instructions.

 With the safety windows in place, turn on the milling machine by twisting the red Emergency Stop button clockwise and pushing the power button on the back of the machine.
 The interior lights will turn on and the milling machine will beep.

-If the firmware on your milling machine needs to be updated, Otherplan will guide you through the process.
+If the firmware on your milling machine needs to be updated, the software will guide you through the process.

 When prompted, home (calibrate) the milling machine by clicking the Start Homing button.

-If you’re starting your mill for the first time, Otherplan will also have you locate the spoilboard.
-The Locate Spoilboard dialog box will automatically pop up and give you prompts to help the machine locate the spoilboard correctly.
+If you’re starting your mill for the first time, the Locate Spoilboard dialog box in our software will automatically pop up and give you prompts to help the machine locate the spoilboard (the machining bed) correctly.

-Design file: The milling machine needs to know what to mill!
-Once you’ve created a design, import it into Otherplan to scale and orient it the way you want.
+Design file: The milling machine needs to know what to mill.
+Once you’ve created a design, import it into our software to scale and orient it the way you want.

 If you’re just getting started, the milling machine comes with three Getting Started Projects.

-Milling material: The milling machine cuts most anything softer than steel, and you’ll need a piece of material to cut.
-People often call this object the material, stock, or workpiece, but all it really means is “the thing you’re cutting.”
+Milling material: The milling machine cuts most anything softer than steel.
+The object you're milling is called the material, stock, or workpiece, but all it really means is “the thing you’re cutting.”

 If the tape isn’t enough, a bead of hot glue around the edges of larger or rougher materials — like wood, plastic, and machining wax — works great.